User Manual – Durst

 1.5.
 Data Preparation

-As part of the development of version 1.19.2, the functions of three existing Fixups were extended:
+As part of the development of version 1.19.2, the functionality of three existing Fixups has been enhanced.

 1.5.1.
 Improvements to Existing Fixups